Happy Juneteenth to my Texas African-American brothers and sisters!

-Happy Juneteenth, to my Texas African-American brothers and sisters.
-On this day 153 years ago (June 19, 1865) the news of President Lincoln’s Emancipation Proclamation was delivered on the shores of Galveston, TX, effectively ending slavery in the state.
+On this day 155 years ago (June 19, 1865) the news of President Abraham Lincoln’s Emancipation Proclamation and of Congress’s 13th Amendment was delivered with finality and authority on the shores of Galveston, TX, effectively ending slavery in the Lone Star State.

 “The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and free laborer.”